 Our role as leaders, motivators, and educators will always be in demand.
 Our ability to be creative, inspire and engage clients is our greatest strength.
 We’re used to competition and challenges, whether it’s hitting a new personal best in the gym or studying anatomy and physiology, and just as muscles adapt to a stimulus, get stronger and learn to overcome resistance, we may need to apply these same principles to our fitness career.

-Open Yourself Up To New Opportunities - If you’ve been sitting on the fence for some time, unsure of whether to purse your dreams and take your first steps in joining the fitness industry then hesitate no more.
+Open Yourself Up To New Opportunities – If you’ve been sitting on the fence for some time, unsure of whether to pursue your dreams and take your first steps in joining the fitness industry then hesitate no more.
 Exploring new career paths, whilst currently employed, is a brilliant way to keep your options open.
-At this point none of us know what the future holds post EU Britain but ensuring you gain new skills, and a route to self-employment, is one way to empower yourself in uncertain times.
+At this point none of us know what the future holds post-EU Britain but ensuring you gain new skills, and a route to self-employment is one way to empower yourself in uncertain times.
 Deciding which training provider to invest your time and money with is an important process and one we recognise, that’s why we have teamed up with Trust Pilot, allowing potential customers to read reviews from current and previous students before embarking on a diploma or course.
-You can read these reviews here.
+You can read these reviews.

-Adaptability - The ability to adapt may be crucial to our survival in post EU Britain.
+Adaptability – The ability to adapt may be crucial to our survival in post-EU Britain.
 If these early days of economic uncertainty persist we can expect our clients to become more cautious financially.
 Value for money is important but even more so when people are looking carefully at their outgoings.
-Non essentials will always be the first thing dispensed with, when faced with financial concerns, so making sure you deliver an outstanding service is vital.
+Non-essentials will always be the first thing dispensed with, when faced with financial concerns, so making sure you deliver outstanding service is vital.
 Creating new and affordable ways for clients to train will also be important.
-Offering small group training or classes may be more cost effective and Future Fit Training provides a range of CPD courses to increase your knowledge and understanding in how to deliver different formats, such as circuit training and functional movement training...
+Offering small group training or classes may be more cost-effective and Future Fit Training provides a range of CPD courses to increase your knowledge and understanding in how to deliver different formats, such as circuit training and functional movement training…

 Take A Close Look At Your Existing Client Profile – Consider how your typical clients may be affected by economic uncertainty.
 Older clients, who are mortgage free, with disposable income may be less likely to suffer in an economic downturn than those who are middle aged, with mortgages and in sectors that are often hit first.
 As clients age challenges to health often increase though.
 Making sure you are skilled to work with this population could be important in post EU Britain.
 Future Fit Training’s Exercise Referral for Health Management course will allow you to provide a more specialised service to these clients, as well as build a relationship with local GPs accepting referrals for those looking to manage and improve medical conditions.